Codex vs Claude Code (2026): A Real Head-to-Head

 Harness-vs-harness, head to head

-This is the comparison that actually matters, because it is where day-to-day work lives.
+This is the comparison that decides day-to-day velocity, because it is where the work actually lives.

 The pattern: the official harnesses are good at single-engine, single-session work.
 The visual-workspace harnesses are good at multi-engine, multi-session work with structured review.